streets-ahead/project-intersection/posts/swifty-d3-js-part-1.md

 ```
 ## Running the Example

-There's a couple notes about getting this example to show up, first is that you'll want the following line in your Playground in order to add the chart view as the playground's live view.
+There's a couple notes about getting this example to show up, first is that I had to add the following line in the playground code in order to set the chart view as the playground's live view.

 ```
 XCPlaygroundPage.currentPage.liveView = view
 ```

-The second thing is that you'll want to show the timeline and the assistant editor in Xcode.
+The second thing is that I had to show the timeline and the assistant editor in Xcode.
 To show the assistant editor press `cmd+option+return`.
-To turn on the timeline you'll need to press `cmd+option+1` and check the checkbox next to `Show Timeline` under Playground Settings.
+To turn on the timeline press `cmd+option+1` and check the checkbox next to `Show Timeline` under Playground Settings.
 The timeline is pretty cool, you can use it to scrub through your animation and view it frame by frame.

 ## Finish Up

 So, we've seen that we can take advantage of d3's awesome flexibility to draw native visualizations.
 There are many nice charting options already available for iOS, so whether or not this is the best option may depend on the situation.
+Obviously I haven't handled all cases, like axes or more advanced visualizations.
 At this point it was just an idea I had that I wanted to play with a little.
 In a future article I'd like to push this example a little further by either extending my Command struct to support more SVG features, or try a more [full featured library](https://github.com/SVGKit/SVGKit) that offers full SVG support.
 I like the idea that the power of d3 can be used across different platforms, and I think its worth exploring.
 Anyway, thanks for reading, and checkout the full project over on [Github](https://github.com/streets-ahead/swifty-d3).

 # Links